MaelBarret/web-weather-interface/README.md

 1. Node.js installed.
 2. Express (command _npm install express_ in bash)

-It require to launch the command "node index.js" directly from its folder to be able to access it under localhost:5500.
+3.Launch the command "node index.js" directly from its folder to be able to access it under localhost:5500.

 Hosting has to be defined to use it from multiple machines.